hxrts/bitchat-rs/docs/phased-implementation-plan.md

 *   **Transport Trait**: A generic `Transport` trait that defines the interface for sending and receiving Bitchat packets.
 This will allow for different transport implementations to be plugged into the core library.
     - **Design Principle**: Simple async trait with minimal methods
     - **API Goal**: Send/receive abstraction that hides transport complexity
-*   **Transport Implementations**: Separate crates for each transport mechanism (e.g., `bitchat-ble-transport`, `bitchat-nostr-transport`).
+*   **Transport Implementations**: Separate crates for each transport mechanism (e.g., `bitchat-ble`, `bitchat-nostr`).
 These crates will implement the `Transport` trait and handle the specifics of each communication medium.
     - **Design Principle**: One responsibility per crate, clean error propagation
     - **API Goal**: Transport-specific configuration with sensible defaults